-Therefore, in order to ensure safe, reliable, and reasonable natural gas services to their customers, the methods, principles, and strategies that the two companies use are also different.70
+Therefore, in order to ensure safe, reliable, and reasonable natural gas services to their customers, the methods, principles, and strategies that the two companies use are also different.71

-Mr. Bratu reiterated that cost is not the only factor the company considers, averring that: "Cutting costs without considering risks could hinder the Company's ability to serve its customers with sufficient safe and reliable natural gas exactly at those times when the customers are needing it the most[,]"71 referencing the Statewide Energy Assessment (SEA) issued by the Commission after the fire at the Ray Storage Facility in January 2019.
-Mr. Bratu highlighted the fact that the Commission directed Michigan utilities to consider both diversity of supply and more diversified peak day plans.72 Mr. Bratu testified that directing the company to rely more on citygate purchases would be contrary to the recommendations in the SEA.
+Mr. Bratu reiterated that cost is not the only factor the company considers, averring that: "Cutting costs without considering risks could hinder the Company's ability to serve its customers with sufficient safe and reliable natural gas exactly at those times when the customers are needing it the most[,]"72 referencing the Statewide Energy Assessment (SEA) issued by the Commission after the fire at the Ray Storage Facility in January 2019.
+Mr. Bratu highlighted the fact that the Commission directed Michigan utilities to consider both diversity of supply and more diversified peak day plans.73 Mr. Bratu testified that directing the company to rely more on citygate purchases would be contrary to the recommendations in the SEA.

 The company's brief relies on the testimony of its witnesses.
 The Attorney General likewise summarizes Mr. Coppola's testimony.
-Responding to the company's rebuttal, the Attorney General argues that although the Commission's directive in Case No. U-21543 "clearly" applied to all pipeline capacity costs, "the U-20543 semantics argument is perhaps ultimately irrelevant; this is an ongoing issue for DTE's customers, the AG urges the Commission to direct DTE to take steps to examine the ways that customers might save money (and present those findings to the Commission and interested stakeholders), and DTE has not presented any compelling reasons for its intransigence on this issue."73
+Responding to the company's rebuttal, the Attorney General argues that although the Commission's directive in Case No. U-21543 "clearly" applied to all pipeline capacity costs, "the U-20543 semantics argument is perhaps ultimately irrelevant; this is an ongoing issue for DTE's customers, the AG urges the Commission to direct DTE to take steps to examine the ways that customers might save money (and present those findings to the Commission and

-70 2 Tr 131; Figure 1.
+71 2 Tr 131; Figure 1.

-71 2 Tr 133; Exhibit A-37.
+72 2 Tr 133; Exhibit A-37.

-72 2 Tr 133-134; citing page 102 of the SEA.
+73 2 Tr 133-134; citing page 102 of the SEA.